JoshuaScherer1996/favorite_places_app/README.md

 - Used the [Maps Static Api](https://developers.google.com/maps/documentation/maps-static/overview) from google Maps to create a map snapshot based off of the provided user location.
 - Used the GoogleMap widget to display data from google maps services.
 - Learned about sets being similar to maps.
 The difference: maps are just a collection of values.
 It doesn't allow dupilcates.
+- Learned about the null operstor ?? in dart.